5 Key points:

 - Hormonal causes, especially testosterone deficiency, need to be excluded

-Erectile dysfunction (ED) is the inability to attain or maintain erection sufficient for satisfactory sexual intercourse.
+Erectile dysfunction (ED) is the inability to attain or maintain an erection sufficient for satisfactory sexual intercourse.
 The causes of ED are advancing age, hypertension, diabetes mellitus, neurological diseases, pelvic surgery / injury (from prostate cancer surgery or radiation), and medications.
 The basic process of erection requires blood to enter the penis and remain in the penis until the act of intercourse is completed.
-This requires patent arteries, intact nerves, normal testosterone levels, and libido.
+This requires good blood flow, intact nerves, normal testosterone levels, and healthy erectile tissue [see Fig 1].
 Hence, any disease that affects the blood vessels, nerves, (esp. diabetes, hypertension, drugs) hormone levels (esp. aging) and mental health (esp. stress, depression, alcohol, drugs) can cause ED.
 Because of this strong association, ED can also be a harbinger of neurovascular diseases and should not be viewed as a disease in isolation.
 Indeed, many men have subsequently been found to have significant heart disease and early diabetes upon further evaluation.

-- Penile injection of vasoactive drugs [Fig 3] – the most common is prostaglandin (PGE1) which is safe and lasts for an hour.
-However, the injection itself causes a burning pain.
+3. Penile injection of vasoactive drugs [Fig 4] – the most common is prostaglandin PGE1 (Caverject) which is safe and lasts for an hour.
+However, the injection itself produces a burning pain.

-The vacuum pump (Fig 4) is rather cumbersome to use because it requires the placement of a rubber ring (c) at the base of the penis and using a hand-held pump (b) to create a vacuum within the cylinder (a) to draw blood into the penis.
+4. Devices – vacuum pump sucks blood into the penis with a ring placed around the base of the penis to prevent the blood from draining out.
+The vacuum pump (Fig 5) is rather cumbersome to use because it requires the placement of a rubber ring (c) at the base of the penis and using a hand-held pump (b) to create a vacuum within the cylinder (a) to draw blood into the penis.